-As surgeon expertise continues to improve, gastric sleeve surgery is quickly becoming the most chosen and successful weight loss surgery around today.
+As surgeons’ expertise continues to improve, gastric sleeve surgery is quickly becoming the most chosen and successful weight loss surgery around today.
 Over 90% of performed weight-loss surgeries in Mexico are sleeve gastrectomy.

 The stomach size for gastric bypass patients is roughly 1 ounce, while the gastric sleeve patients can expect their stomach size at 2 to 3 ounces.1